bidwolf/pro-bar/README.md

-main|This is where your application is created, classes will be instanced and all logic of routes is used routes|This is where you can make your blueprint routes to encapsulate the logic of each different route server|This is where you can register all of your created blueprints in your application to be used on the server views| This is where you can make your types and classes to make sure that your app will work as expected
+main|This is where your application is created, classes will be instanced and all logic of routes is used routes|This is where you can make your blueprint routes to encapsulate the logic of each different route server|This is where you can register all of your created blueprints in your application to be used on the server views|This is where you can make your types and classes to make sure that your app will work as expected drivers|This is where you have to encapsulate your libraries to ensure that if something went wrong you can easily migrate to another solution controllers|This is where you must apply the business logic that is just responsible to that.
 > The run.py is used to run your application in a specific host and port